Back to School Calculator

 Back-to-school stress in numbers

-There is a number of factors at work here, from worries about the child's performance, health, and psychological well-being, to questioning the competences of newly hired teachers.
+There is a number of factors at work here, from worries about the child's performance, health, and psychological well-being, to questioning the competencies of newly hired teachers.
 Money needed to provide children with the required school supplies is one of the most significant concerns, placing third at OnePoll's list of the biggest stress factors reported by parents.

 The #1 money saving tip - plan a back to school budget!

 We established that back-to-school season is hard on everybody.
 Now, a question remains - how to deal with the pressure it creates?
 We propose that you do something that will help you save money on the shopping and, at the same time, reduce the related stress by heaps.

 What you need to do is to set up a budget!
 We believe that with the help of our calculator, you will be able to plan your spendings as precisely as possible, saving you a lot of time and granting you a little peace of mind in this tiring period.

 Here are some tips on how to successfully plan your back-to-school budget: